vaze-esha/BIE_thesis_replication_package/README.md

 3. Process Proposition Outcomes
 - For each saved proposition dataset:
   - Clean county names and drop header rows again if necessary.
-  - Convert vote counts from string to numeric.
   - Compute the proportion of `Yes` votes:
     ```
     prop_yes = Yes_votes / (Yes_votes + No_votes)